thejohnstonian/tradwebcal/README.md

 # tradwebcal
-Webapp implementation of Traditional Catholic Calendar
+Webapp to calculate the Catholic Liturgical Calendar for any year